 By MOJIKAKIYA and toi8.
 Released in Japan as “Boukensha ni Naritai to Miyako ni Deteitta Musume ga S-Rank ni Natteta” by Earth Star Novels.
-Released in North America digitally by J-Novel Club.
+Released in North America by J-Novel Club.
 Translated by Roy Nukia.

 As I write this, we’re a little under halfway through the anime version of this series, which is quite enjoyable provided you don’t mid that it has the animation budget of one peanut.
 It’s clearly an advertisement for the books, which just wrapped up in Japan.
 Unfortunately, despite my saying in my review of 9 that 10 is the last, it turns out that I am wrong, and there’s another book on the way.
 That said, this definitely has the feeling of an epilogue, and I think that’s fine.
 Yes, one of the bad guys got away, but honestly I’m OK with ignoring him for now and concentrating entirely on everyone going back to Bel’s hometown and settling into in their new huge mansion to match all the daughters that Bel has accumulated throughout this series.
 And, of course, his new wife.
 As for Ange, well, she’s had a lot of dad lately, and believe it or not does love being an adventurer more, so she’s headed back to Orphen, with one extra team member.